ITensor/website/docs/classes/iqtensor.md

 * `IQTensor -> ITensor` <br/>
   `toITensor(IQTensor T) -> ITensor`

-  Automatically conversion an IQTensor to an ITensor: an IQTensor may be converted to an ITensor.
+  Automatically convert an IQTensor to an ITensor: any IQTensor may be converted to an ITensor.
   * Each Index of the resulting ITensor is the result of casting each IQTensor to its parent type, Index.
-  * The tensor elements remain unchanged except that it becomes dense.
+  * The tensor elements remain unchanged except that the tensor becomes dense.
     Blocks of the IQTensor previously required to be zero are now allocated in memory and can be set to non-zero values.